-- 4.1 Each academic unit will establish policies and procedures for convening P2P conversations that are best suited to their faculty members with the approval of the immediate supervisor of the administrative head of the academic unit. - 4.2 Suggested practice is that all faculty members convene a peer-to-peer conversation at least once every three years. - 4.3 A P2P conversation is to remain non-evaluative.
+- 4.1 Each academic unit will establish policies and procedures for convening P2P conversations that are best suited to their faculty members with the approval of the dean. - 4.2 Suggested practice is that all faculty members convene a peer-to-peer conversation at least once every three years. - 4.3 A P2P conversation is to remain non-evaluative.
 P2P conversations are to be private and the contents of the conversations may not be disclosed except as required by law and/or University policies and procedures, such as regarding harassment and discrimination.
 The fact of a faculty member's participation in and the content of a P2P conversation may not be used in personnel decisions, including those related to pay or job responsibilities. - 4.4 The faculty member who initiates, and is the focus of, a P2P conversation is designated the "faculty convener."
 So that P2P conversations remain non-evaluative, faculty conveners will not report participation in P2P conversations in their annual summaries of professional activities. - 4.5 Persons invited by the faculty convener to participate in a P2P conversation are designated "committee members."
 At their discretion, committee members may record, in their annual summaries of professional activities, their participation as committee members in P2P conversations and the academic terms in which P2P conversations took place.
-But committee members may not identify those who were present at the P2P conversations nor record anything about the content of P2P conversations.
+But committee members may not identify the faculty convener or other committee members nor record anything about the content of P2P conversations.
 The University is encouraged to view participation by committee members in P2P conversations as part of service for the purposes of annual reviews.
-But note that by creating support-networks and fostering a culture of community-building and greater collegial engagement on our campus, P2P conversations provide countless immediate and long-term benefits to faculty members and to the faculty as a whole.
+However, the intent of P2P conversations is to create support-networks and foster a culture of community-building and greater collegial engagement on our campus.
+P2P conversations provide countless immediate and long-term benefits to faculty members and to the faculty as a whole.
 So the purpose of P2P conversations is intended to go beyond service credit.